-Most of the sandeel catch consists of the lesser sandeel Ammodytes marinus, although small quantities of other Ammodytoidei spp. are caught as well.
+Most of the sandeel catch consists of the lesser sandeel Ammodytes marinus, although unknown quantities of other Ammodytidae spp. are caught as well.
+These quantities are assumed to be relatively small and mainly isolated to SA2, although routine estimates of the relative proportions are not provided (see Working Doc in ICES AGSAN REPORT 2008 Appendix 1).
+A robust genetic screening method has been developed to allow for ad hoc testing of species compositions.
 There is little bycatch of protected species (ICES WGNSSK 2004).